The question of what pixel dimensions need to be on the Web? often leads to confusion.

 Even Vector objects that are scaleable like Fonts sit on this pixel grid.
 Yes, you can scale them without loss of quality.
 But vector objects need anti-aliasing to stop jagged edges caused by having square pixels.

 Square pixels cause problems especially if you need to describe a circle with a vector object.
-Anti Aliasing has to be used to stop jagged edges.
+Anti Aliasing (semi-transparent pixels) have to be used to stop jagged edges.

 Here’s a screenshot of the top half of a letter ‘S’ from a font zoomed in to 3200% in Photoshop.
 You can see the semi-transparent anti-aliasing pixels on the curved edge and you can even see the pixel grid if you look carefully.